Shahlaliquat/IBM-HR-Employee-Attrition-and-Performance/README.md

 # IBM-HR-Employee-Attrition-and-Performance
-This project provides a detailed analysis of employee attrition at IBM, aiming to uncover key factors influencing turnover and its impact on performance.
-Utilizing Python, the analysis explores various statistical methods and visualizations to offer insights and actionable recommendations.
+Employee attrition is a significant challenge for many organizations, and IBM is no exception.
+Understanding the factors that lead to employee turnover can provide valuable insights into improving retention and performance.
+In this project, I deeply researched IBM's HR data using Python to uncover patterns and trends that can help address these issues.
+Through a combination of statistical analysis and data visualization, we aim to answer critical business questions and provide actionable recommendations.
  # Business Questions
 The primary goal of this analysis is to model employee attrition and identify the dominant factors contributing to employee turnover.
 Specifically, the project addresses the following business questions:
  1. What is the extent of correlation between key demographic factors and how do they collectively impact the company's operations and performance?